-The book is Cast Iron Skillet Cookbook which was published in in 2003 and republished in 2014.
+The book is Cast Iron Skillet Cookbook (2003, republished 2014), Sasquatch Books, Seattle.
 The authors are Sharon Kramis and Julie Kramis Hearne.
-The publisher is Sasquatch Books of Seattle.

 Perhaps this recipe belongs with stew and chili recipes in a Dutch Oven cookbook, like Kramis and Hearn’s Dutch Oven Cookbook (2006, revised ed.
 2014).